 Talk about fun!
 I’m sure we all have pretended to make witches or wizard’s brew as a child.
 Now you actually can!
-I’m always looking for fun things to do with my kids, and with summer weather (just about) here, we can get outside and make a mess!
-And doing it outside makes clean up easy, we can usually just hose everything down.
-When we did the baking soda bubbles on the kitchen floor, I had a gritty mess to clean.
+I’m always looking for fun things to do with my kids.
+This is fun to watch no matter how old you are.

 *This post may contain affiliate links.
 You can learn more about them in my disclosure policy.*

 The weather has been perfect here for this.
 We can get outside and make a mess!
 And this outside makes clean up easy as we can just hose everything down.
 When we did the baking soda bubbles on the kitchen floor, I had a gritty mess to clean.
 Opps!